-He walks into the Greenhouse Café.
+She walks into the Greenhouse Café.
 Smoke swirls and reggae music thumps.
-The low tables are decorated with jeweled mosaics, sparkling ruby and rich emerald green.
-Hand-sculpted ashtrays adorn the tables, and visitors of every nationality seem to be present: Africans with colorful caps on their heads, tall Dutchmen who speak perfect English, fat Americans who talk too loudly, girls from Honduras with their heads pressed together, sleek Indians wearing expensive watches.
-At the back of the coffeehouse, at the “special” counter, a dreadlocked kid with a million piercings sells top quality weed and hash to the small crowd of people that press forward to view and smell his wares.
+The low tables are decorated with jeweled mosaics, sparkling ruby and rich emerald.
+Hand-sculpted ashtrays adorn the tables, and visitors of every nationality seem to be present: Africans with colorful caps on their heads, tall Dutchmen who speak perfect English, girls from Honduras with their heads pressed together, sleek Indians wearing expensive watches.
+At the back of the coffeehouse, at the “special” counter, a dread-locked kid with a million piercings sells top quality weed and hash to the small crowd of people that press forward to view and smell his wares.

 The counter of the bar is shaped like a snake, curving and unfolding as people laugh, drink, and roll spliffs on its shiny surface.
 Beneath the glass are trinkets of all sorts- coins from Thailand, tiny plastic cowboys, Chinese fortunes, sparkling rhinestones.
-The clink of glass is a constant reminder of the giggling, braided blonde girl who washes glasses behind the counter.
-She empties the last drops of golden lager out of heavy Amstel mugs, then turns them upside down and presses them onto the spigot of hot, soapy water that sprays up, washing them clean.
+The clink of glass is a constant reminder of the giggling, braided blonde girl who washes glasses behind the counter as bartenders and servers rush back and forth.
+The blond girl empties the last drops of golden lager out of heavy Amstel mugs, then turns them upside down and presses them onto the spigot of hot, soapy water that sprays up, washing them clean.
 One by one she washes them, then stacks them in a pyramid where they dry upside down, drops of water rolling down their sides, humidity fogging up the insides of the hot, curved glass.

-The young man sits at the counter, busying his hands with extra wide Rizlas and a gram of Silver Haze.
-He pulls the buds apart carefully, respectfully, amazed at the shimmering crystals that stick to his fingers, staining them with the potent smell of heady, legalized weed.
-His small pile complete, he pulls out a pouch of tobacco, and begins to lay it in the white, translucent paper, as soft and delicate as the pages of a Bible.
-On top of this he scatters the Silver Haze, and when it is evenly distributed, he begins to roll the joint between his fingers, pressing down on the thicker parts, easing the flat edge of the paper under his fingers and rolling the rest up into a perfect baseball joint.
-He licks the sticky edge, seals it from top to bottom, and gives it a few good taps to make sure everything is evenly distributed.
-Then he lights it up.
+A young American woman sits at the counter, busying her hands with extra wide Rizlas and a gram of Silver Haze.
+She pulls the buds apart carefully, respectfully, amazed at the shimmering crystals that stick to her fingers, staining them with the potent smell of heady, legal weed.
+Her small pile complete, she pulls out a pouch of tobacco and begins to lay a strip of it in the crease of white, translucent paper which is as soft and delicate as the pages of a Bible.
+On top of this, she scatters the Silver Haze, and when it is evenly distributed, she begins to roll the joint between her fingers, pressing down on the thicker parts, easing the flat edge of the paper under her fingers and rolling the rest up into a perfect baseball joint.
+She licks the sticky edge, seals it from top to bottom, and gives it a few good taps to make sure everything is evenly distributed.
+Then she lights it up.

-The joint nearly finished, he puts it down on the edge of the ashtray and concentrates on the drawing.
-He sketches her curly black hair, hanging down to her waist.
-He draws her almond shaped eyes, taking care to make the lines long and even.
-He looks up and she is watching.
-She quickly looks away, pretending to dry a glass.
-He returns to the drawing.
-She is lying on a couch, looking at him, naked.
-He imagines her breasts, small and round, and sculpts them in the picture, nipples hard.
-Her belly is long and flat, her hips a rising curve.
-He picks up the joint and takes one last puff.
-When he puts it down, she is watching, standing at the corner of the bar, a glass in her hands.
-He knows she cannot see what he is drawing, but he has captured her attention, nonetheless.
+The joint nearly finished, she puts it down on the edge of the ashtray and concentrates on the drawing.
+She sketches the bartender's black hair, hanging down to her waist.
+She draws her almond shaped eyes, taking care to make the lines long and even.
+She looks up and the bartender is watching, but then quickly looks away, pretending to dry a glass.
+The American returns to her drawing.
+In the sketch, her muse is lying on a couch, looking back at her, naked.
+She imagines the dark girls breasts, small and round, and sculpts them in the picture, nipples hard.
+The girl's belly is long and flat, her hips a rising curve.
+The American picks up the joint and takes one last puff.
+When she puts it down, the bartender is watching, standing at the corner of the bar, a glass in her hands.
+The American knows she cannot see the drawing, but she has captured her attention, nonetheless.

-When he finishes, he sketches an elaborate, stoned design around the edge of the circular coaster.
-He looks back at the image he has created, and sees her staring back at him.
-Her dark eyes seem to smolder, and her hair has fallen over one shoulder.
+When she finishes, she sketches an elaborate, stoned design around the edge of the circular coaster.
+She looks down at the image she has created, and sees the girl staring back at her.
+Her dark eyes smolder, and her hair has fallen over one shoulder.
 She is stunning, erotic, and unmistakably the girl behind the bar.
-He covers the drawing with one hand, raises the other, and asks for the bill.
-She nods and then turns her back to him, and he watches as she writes down what he has ordered: one cup of black tea, two Amstels, and a piece of marble cake.
-Her jeans are tight, but not too tight, and she balances back and forth on either toe, stretching out the backs of her legs.
-Then she turns around and walks towards him, bill in hand, hips swaying slightly.
+The American covers the drawing with one hand, raises the other, and asks for the bill.
+The Israeli girl nods and then turns her back to collect the check.
+The American woman watches as she writes down what she has ordered: one cup of black tea, two Amstels, and a piece of marble cake.
+The girl's jeans are tight, but not too tight, and she balances first on one foot, and then the other, stretching out the backs of her legs.
+Then she turns around and walks towards the American, bill in hand, hips swaying slightly.
 She has no idea how beautiful she is.

-He sees her eyes go to the covered coaster, and then quickly look away.
-He knows she has been watching, and is curious to see what he has drawn.
-He keeps the coaster covered with his hand.
-She presses her lips together and looks back at him.
+Her eyes go to the covered coaster, and then quickly lift again.
+The American knows she has been watching, and is curious to see the drawing.
+She keeps the coaster covered with her hand.
+The bartender presses her lips together and meets the American's eyes.

-“Was everything okay?” she asks in accented English, and she suddenly seems very shy.
+“Was everything okay?” she asks in accented English, suddenly seeming very shy.

-“Yes, it was perfect,” he says, drawing the bill towards him.
+“Yes, it was perfect,” the American says, drawing the bill towards herself.

-“No,” he says, suddenly brave.
-Her shy demeanor has given him confidence.
-He smiles and looks straight into her eyes.
-Something passes between them, and her dark eyes flicker before she quickly looks down.
+“No,” says the American, suddenly brave.
+The bartender's shy demeanor has given her confidence.
+She smiles and looks straight into the girl's eyes.
+Something passes between them, and the bartender's dark eyes flicker before she quickly looks down.
 Then she looks up again, smiles and walks away.
-His heart is pounding.
-He wonders if hers is, too.
+The American's heart is pounding.
+She wonders if the girl's is, too.

-He counts out twelve Euros, and slides them across the counter on top of the bill.
-Then he takes out a handful of heavy change, and counts our a further five Euros.
-Across the bar, she is chatting with a pony-tailed man, but her eyes shoot in his direction as he stands up to go.
-He puts the coins on top of the coaster very deliberately, and catches her eye.
-He smiles.
-Her eyes go to the coaster and the tip, and then return to his face, lingering.
-He pulls on his jacket and puts his hands in his pockets.
-As he is walking out the door, she is walking towards the coaster.
+She counts out twelve Euros, and slides them across the counter on top of the bill.
+Then she takes out a handful of heavy change, and counts our a further five Euros.
+Across the bar, the bartender is chatting with a pony-tailed man, but her eyes shoot towards the American as stands up to go.
+The American puts the coins on top of the coaster very deliberately, and catches the girl's eye.
+She smiles at the girl.
+The girl's eyes go to the coaster and the tip, and then return to her face, lingering.
+The American pulls on her jacket and wraps a scarf around her neck.
+As she walks out the door, the bartender is walking towards the coaster.

 More by this Author